scottatron/scottatron.com/content/_index.md

 ### 2022-Present — LimePoint — Senior Software Engineer

-In early 2022, I started a new role as a sofware engineer at LimePoint, working on the [OpsChain](https://opschain.io) product.
+Since early 2022, I've been working as a software engineer at LimePoint, contributing to the [OpsChain](https://opschain.io) product.

 This work involves working with Ruby on Rails, as well a heavy use of Linux containers and Kubernetes.
 Recently, this work has also involved web frontend development with Typescript and React.

+During my time at LimePoint, I've also been working on my **product management** skills—helping to focus the goals of the product and ensure we're delivering a cohesive and attractive solution to our potential users.

 ### 2018-2021 — IOOF — Platform Infrastructure Team Lead